swesource/twiddle-standalone/README.md

 twiddle-standalone has initially been created by re-packaging the twiddle script (twiddle.sh with some modifications) and required JARs from JBoss AS 6.1.0.Final.
 See also JSR-160.

-To make twiddle-standalone work for JBossAS7/WildFly - that utilizes the remoting-jmx protocol for external retrieval of JMX vlies - various new modules (JARs) has been linked in.
+To make twiddle-standalone work for JBossAS7/WildFly - that utilizes the remoting-jmx protocol for external retrieval of JMX values - various new modules (JARs) has been linked in.
 As these modules vary somewhat between JBossAS7/WildFly distributions, they are currently not part of the twiddle-standalone distribution itself.

 ## Prerequisites

-Some JAR:s of JBoss AS7 or WildFly are needed for the rmoting-jmx protocol to work, so an installation of JBoss AS7 or WildFly is recommeded for eeasy setup of twiddle-standalone.
+Some JAR:s of JBoss AS7 or WildFly are needed for the remoting-jmx protocol to work, so a local (to twiddle-standalone) installation of JBoss AS7 or WildFly is recommended for easy setup.
-Alternatively, look in $TWIDDLE_HOME/bin/twiddle.sh for the JAR:s needed - they are listed by the MODULES variable - and add them to a location of more convenience to you particular environment.
+Alternatively, look in $TWIDDLE_HOME/bin/twiddle.sh for the JAR:s needed - they are listed by the MODULES variable - and add them to a location of more convenience to you particular environment and needs.

 ## Usage

 ### Set JBOSS_HOME

-First set an evironment variable JBOSS_HOME to the root of your JBossAS7/WildFly installation, in your shell or the twiddle.sh script itself..
+First set an environment variable JBOSS_HOME to the root of your JBossAS7/WildFly installation, in your shell or the twiddle.sh script itself.
 E g

 	export JBOSS_HOME=/opt/wildfly-8.0.0.Beta1